Congress: Don't Stop EPA's Toxic Sludge Health Risks Assessment!

-What’s worse is Biden’s Environmental Protection Agency still hasn’t followed through on its promise to stop the estimated 30,000 PFAS polluters from releasing these forever chemicals into the environment via wastewater discharged into surface waters and municipal sewage treatment facilities.
+The biggest failure of Biden’s EPA was that it never followed through on its promise to stop the estimated 30,000 PFAS polluters from releasing these forever chemicals into the environment via wastewater discharged into surface waters and municipal sewage treatment facilities.
+Polluters still got a free pass to dump PFAS!

 On January 6, 2023, the Department of Defense announced it would stop buying PFAS-containing fire fighting foam.